adpunt/scientific_computing/README.md

 1. Create a Min Heap of size V where V is the number of vertices in the graph.
 Every node of the min-heap contains the vertex number and distance value of the vertex.
 2. Initialize Min Heap with source vertex as root (the distance value assigned to source vertex is 0).
 The distance value assigned to all other vertices is infinite.
 3. While Min Heap is not empty, do the following:
-a.
-Extract the vertex with minimum distance value node from Min Heap.
+    1. Extract the vertex with minimum distance value node from Min Heap.
 Let the extracted vertex be u.
-b.
-For every adjacent vertex v of u, check if v is in Min Heap.
+    2. For every adjacent vertex v of u, check if v is in Min Heap.
 If v is in Min Heap and the distance value is more than **the weight of u-v**, then update the distance value of v.

 Dijkstra's Algorithm
 1. Create a Min Heap of size V where V is the number of vertices in the graph.
 Every node of the min-heap contains the vertex number and distance value of the vertex.
 2. Initialize Min Heap with source vertex as root (the distance value assigned to source vertex is 0).
 The distance value assigned to all other vertices is infinite.
 3. While Min Heap is not empty, do the following:
-a.
-Extract the vertex with minimum distance value node from Min Heap.
+    1. Extract the vertex with minimum distance value node from Min Heap.
 Let the extracted vertex be u.
-b.
-For every adjacent vertex v of u, check if v is in Min Heap.
+    2. For every adjacent vertex v of u, check if v is in Min Heap.
 If v is in Min Heap and the distance value is more than **the weight of u-v plus the distance value of u**, then update the distance value of v.

 Note that the only difference between these algorithms is in the decision to update the distance value in the Min Heap at each vertex.
 In the case of Prim's algorithm, we're checking to see if the distance value is more than the weight of u-v, whereas in Dijkstra's algorithm, we're checking to see if the distance value is more than the weight of u-v plus the distance of u.

-### Running Code
+## Running Code

 To run this code download the repo and execute the `PrimDijkstra.py` script from the command line
 ```